celo-org/docs/docs/community/release-process/smart-contracts.md

         </li>
         <li>
           Implement the{" "}
-          <a href="#When-a-new-release-branch-is-cut">git management steps</a>{" "}
+          <a href="/community/release-process/smart-contracts#When-a-new-release-branch-is-cut">git management steps</a>{" "}
           for when a new release branch is cut.
         </li>
         <li>
-          Submit release branch to a reputable third party auditor for review.
+          Submit the release branch to a reputable third party auditor for review.
         </li>
         <li>Begin drafting release notes.</li>
       </ol>